Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Cloud-based EDI platforms simplify traceability compliance by automating document exchange and storing transaction records in a centralized system.

-EDI transactions such as purchase orders, invoices, and ASNs are transmitted automatically between trading partners without manual file handling.
+EDI transactions such as purchase orders (850), invoices (810) and ASNs (856) are transmitted automatically between trading partners without manual file handling.
+This automation reduces errors and ensures shipment data is captured consistently.

-Food supply chains rely on a mix of protocols such as AS2, FTP, and HTTP.
-Cloud EDI platforms support these protocols so companies can connect with a wide range of trading partners.
+Food supply chains rely on a mix of protocols such as AS2, SFTP and HTTP.
+Cloud EDI platforms support these protocols so companies can connect with a wide range of trading partners using each partner's preferred communication method.

 Many EDI platforms integrate directly with enterprise systems such as: